Eskobars/betstuff/README.md

 # Betstuff

-Betstuff is a python training project that provides automated calculations for upcoming soccer games.
+Betstuff is a webscraper made with python that provides automated calculations for upcoming soccer games.

+# Installation

+Clone repository and run webscrape.exe